borisdj/EFCore.BulkExtensions/README.md

 Library supports [Global Query Filters](https://docs.microsoft.com/en-us/ef/core/querying/filters) and [Value Conversions](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions) as well.</br>
 It also maps [OwnedTypes](https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities), which is implemented with `DataTable` class.</br>
 With [Computed](https://docs.microsoft.com/en-us/ef/core/modeling/relational/computed-columns) and [Timestamp](https://docs.microsoft.com/en-us/ef/core/modeling/concurrency) Columns it will work in a way that they are automatically excluded from Insert.
 And when combined with *SetOutputIdentity* they will be Selected.<br>
-Bulk Extension methods can be [Overridden](https://github.com/borisdj/EFCore.BulkExtensions/issues/56) if required, for example to set AuditInfo.
+Bulk Extension methods can be [Overridden](https://github.com/borisdj/EFCore.BulkExtensions/issues/56) if required, for example to set AuditInfo.<br>
+For mapping FKs explicit Id properties have to be in entity.
+Having only [Navigation](https://github.com/borisdj/EFCore.BulkExtensions/issues/95) property is not supported.

 ## TPH inheritance